 - 1. SDCL 24-15A-28 Revocation or modification of parole.
 If the board is satisfied that any provision of § 24-15A-27 has been violated, it may revoke the parole and reinstate the terms of the original sentence and conviction or it may modify conditions of parole and restore parole status.
-In addition, the board may order the denial of credit for time served on parole.
+In addition, the board may order the denial of credit for time served on parole and withdraw time granted toward a partial early final discharge.
 If the board does not find that the provisions of § 24-15A-27 have been violated, the board may restore the parolee to the original or modified terms and conditions of the parolee's parole. - 2.
-SDCL 24-15A-29 Discretionary parole date established on revocation--Discretionary hearings.
-If a parole is revoked, the board shall establish a discretionary parole date of not more than two years from the date of revocation.
+SDCL 24-15A-29 Discretionary parole date established on revocation--Conditions--Discretionary hearings.
+The board shall establish a discretionary parole date of not more than two years from the date of revocation if: - a.
+An offender's parole or suspended sentence is revoked and imposed following release to parole supervision; or - b.
+An offender's suspended sentence is revoked and imposed after the offender has been found noncompliant under SDCL 24-15A-39

 Subsequent discretionary hearings shall be held at intervals of not more than two years.
 The board is not required to see an inmate for a discretionary parole hearing at two-year intervals following a revocation if the inmate receives an additional felony sentence or has a suspended sentence imposed which carries a first parole date longer than two years from the revocation.
-If a suspended sentence is revoked and the sentence is imposed, a discretionary parole date shall be calculated based on the entire imposed term. - 3.
-At the board's discretion, all time considered and calculated as street time under the current admission and violation may be denied credit towards the offender's sentence. - a.
+If a suspended sentence is revoked and the sentence is imposed, a discretionary parole date shall be calculated based on the entire imposed term.

+- 3. At the board's discretion, all time considered and calculated as street time under the current admission and violation may be denied credit towards the offender's sentence. - a.
 If an offender is serving multiple sentences (transactions), any sentence that has flatted while on parole may not have the street time added to that sentence. - b.
 Any inmate who spends time on supervision while in the Community Transition Program (CTP) or extended detainment may not be denied credit for such time. - 4.
 If the board denies an offender credit for any time considered street time, the offender may only request the reinstatement of that time at subsequent discretionary parole hearings (see ARSD 17:60:11:13).

-SECTION SUBJECT BOARD POLICY Page 7 of 17 Admin Parole & Suspended Sentence Revocation Hearings 8.1.A.2 Effective: 11/14/2022
+SECTION SUBJECT BOARD POLICY Page 6 of 7 Parole Board Parole & Suspended Sentence Revocation Hearings 8.1.A.2 Effective: 11/15/2024